azdyb/django-jqresources/README.rst

 JqResources is meant to provide reusable static resources for applications within whole site.

 It has an `admin interface`_ allowing to add resources, which can then be used by other applications.

-.. _admin interface: "What it looks like?"

 Genesis and ideas